Not only do these upcycled plastic bottle planters look cool with their Marimekko patterns, but they are self-draining planters.

 I’ve used these repurposed plastic bottle planters as a herb garden for my kitchen window.
-They could just as easily be used as repurposed succulent planters or even for flowering plants.
+They could be used as repurposed succulent planters or even for flowering plants.

-This is a fun affordable upcycle craft with stuff you are likely to have at home, such as plastic bottles and newspapers.
+This is a fun, affordable upcycle craft with stuff you will likely have at home, such as plastic bottles and newspapers.

-I’ve used Marimekko paper napkins not just because I love their designs but because I have a huge stash of their napkins at home.
-Every time I visit interiors or kitchen store and they have a collection of Markimekko paper napkins I can’t stop myself from buying a packet.
+I’ve used Marimekko paper napkins because I love their designs and have a huge stash of their napkins at home.
+Every time I visit an interior or kitchen store, and they have a collection of Marimekko paper napkins, I can’t stop myself from buying a packet.

-Any other paper napkins can be used, or if you don’t have any then just paint the plastic bottle planters.
+Any other paper napkins can be used, or if you don’t have any, then paint the plastic bottle planters.

 We’re a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.

-- Empty soda bottles – large 1.5 – 2-liter plastic bottles
+- Empty soda bottles – large 1.5 – 2-litre plastic bottles

 - Newspaper for the paper mache